 What Happy Couples Know

 WHAT HAPPY COUPLES KNOW: Wonderful, healthy and fun relationships can seem magical.
 They can certainly feel that way!
-But the truth is that awesome relationships don't happen “magically.”
+But the truth is that awesome relationships don’t happen “magically.”
 Not at all.
-Long-term couples who love their relationships are simply reaping the rewards of the intentional effort they've put in to their partnerships.
+Long-term couples who love their relationships are simply reaping the rewards of the intentional effort they’ve put into their partnerships.

 Sounds easy, right?